Semiclassical transport in two-dimensional Dirac materials with spatially variable tilt: Introduction

-In three space dimensions Dirac solids may break either time-reversal or inversion symmetries.
-In that case the two chiralities embedded into Dirac equation get separated in the momentum space, giving rise to Weyl semimetals~\cite{Armitage2018}.
+In three space dimensions (3D) Weyl semimetals the cones can be naturally tilted: The 3D Dirac solids have both time-reversal (TR) and inversion symmetries.
+Breaking either of these results in Weyl semimetals where the two chiralities get separated in the momentum space~\cite{Armitage2018}.
 Since the Lorentz invariance is not stringent in solids, the Weyl nodes can be tilted to give rise to the so called type-II Weyl semimetals~\cite{Soluyanov2015,Koepernik2016,Wang2016,Xu2017,Yao2019}.
 The difference between type-I and type-II Weyl semimetals can be experimentally probed~\cite{Jiang2017,Zheng2018,Ma2019}.
-The violaton of Lorentz invariance by tilting of the Dirac/Weyl cone still does leave behind a very rich symmetry.
+The violation of Lorentz invariance by tilting of the Dirac/Weyl cone still does leave a very rich symmetry behind.
 It turns out that the Minkowski spacetime is destroyed, but a much more interesting spacetime which is a deformation of the Minkowski spacetime emerges that is determined by the amount of tilting~\cite{Volovik2016,SaharPolarization,Jafari2019,Kedem2020}.
+However, in 3D it is difficult to tune the tilting by external means.
+That is why we focus on 2D tilted Dirac cones.